mattvail734/tongue-twisters/inshorts/README.md

 ## Named Entity Identification
 entity_recognition.py uses the built in SpaCy named entity recognition to identify named entities throughout the news articles.
-It then groups then, counts occurrences, and sorts them by most frequent.
+It then groups entities, counts occurrences, and sorts them by most frequent.

 <table border="1" class="dataframe">
   <thead>